genixpro/reliascript/README.md

 shortValue = value;
 ```

-As you can see, Reliascript type system introduces a whole new level of static type checking that has never been done before in other languages.
+As you can see, Reliascript's type system introduces a completely in-built way
+of performing data validation, by bringing it into the type system.

-## Varieties of Constraints
+### Varieties of Constraints

-Reliascript has a huge number of built in constraints meant to enable static type checking in an extremely wide variety of scenarios.
-Here is a non exhaustive list:
+Reliascript has a huge number of built-in constraints meant to enable
+static type checking in an extremely wide variety of scenarios.
+Here is a non-exhaustive list:

 1. What type a particular value is, e.g. date, string,
 2. String length minimums and maximums